Philip-Sink/Philip-Sink.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Logic, Computation, and Methodology, Carnegie Mellon University (expected)
+* Ph.D. in Logic, Computation, and Methodology, Carnegie Mellon University.
+2026
 * M.S. in Logic, Computation, and Methodology, Carnegie Mellon University, 2023
 * B.A. in Mathematics/Philosophy, Cornell University, 2020